 Fund raising for Macmillan Cancer Support 4 different ways:

 The Covid epidemic has hit charities like Macmillan very hard as most fund raising has been forced to rely on internet pages such as this one.
 Macmillan has lost a third of its fundraised income due to the pandemic.
 It is very difficult to get people to part with their hard earned cash on-line rather than appealing to their better nature's face to face.
-'Tis the season of goodwill and Macmillan would appreciate whatever you can afford because you might need them some day.
+Macmillan would appreciate whatever you can afford because you might need them some day.
 Remember that 40% of the world population will be diagnosed with cancer at some point in their lives and nearly 10 million a year will die which pales Covid into insignificance.

 All money donated will go directly to the Macmillan charity.
 The donation pages on JustGiving default to Pounds Sterling currency.
 You can change the currency but there are limited options.
 If your currency is not listed, here is another widget below to convert to whatever is your home currency: